BSC-CNS-EAPM/ML-training/README.md

 # ML-training
-This reposotory contains jupyter notebooks/python code to apply knowledge obtained during EAPML seminars.
+This repository contains jupyter notebooks/python code to apply knowledge obtained during EAPML seminars.

 ## 1st seminar: Introduction to Neural Networks
 As dummy data, a XOR data set is created.
 The aim is to create a neural network to classify correctly the data points.